Bolivia opposition leader blocked from reaching capital

 Both opposition factions also have rejected the terms of an ongoing OAS audit of the results agreed upon with the government.

 The eastern city of Santa Cruz has been a hotbed of resistance to Morales, and much of the city has been largely shut down by a general strike for two weeks, with enormous crowds appearing at evening protest rallies.
+In the northeast state of Beni, clashes between opposing sides Monday night left 10 people injured.

+The Armed Forces issued a statement Monday saying that it is keeping watch to maintain democracy and “the unity of the people.”
+Opposition legislator Wilson Santa María has accused the government of trying to “buy the loyalty” of the military and the police in exchange for what he called “bonuses”.

 Morales, Bolivia’s first indigenous president, has accused the opposition of trying to stage a coup d’etat.